 These medications require a prescription and can affect the quality and quantity of restful sleep the user experiences.

 Drugs to treat problems with the rhythm of the heart, known as anti-arrhythmic drugs, can cause insomnia and other sleep disturbances.
-The beta blockers in heart medications are known to increase the chance of insomnia as well as waking in the middle of the night and nightmares.
-Beta blockers are also common in prescriptions for high blood pressure, arrhythmias, and angina.
+The beta blockers in heart medications are known to increase the chance of insomnia as well as waking in the middle of the night and having nightmares.
+Beta-blockers are also common in prescriptions for high blood pressure, arrhythmias, and angina.

 Drugs used to lower cholesterol also have been seen to cause sleep issues.
 Individuals on statins, such as Zocor, have reported nightmares and insomnia.